Ambitious-idiot/simple-ray-tracing/README.md

 build class Texture, add uv-solving function in Sphere::hit, insert texture to material::scatter.
 ## Perlin Noise
 looks like blurred white noise.
 It takes a 3D point as input and the result is repeatable.
 Nearby points return similar numbers.
+To smooth the output, apply tri-lerp to the output.
+To address the Mach bands, use Hermitian smoothing.